FranckCo/Documents/antlr-vtl.md

 Import the project in your favorite IDE, and rename the resource class from `MyResource` to something more meaningful, for example `Tree`.
 Rename accordingly the test class (`MyResourceTest` to `TreeTest`).
 Similarly, we can modify the path element where the service will be exposed: change `@Path("myresource")` to `@Path("tree")` in the resource class and `target.path("myresource")` to `target.path("tree")` in the test class.

-To verify that the name changes did not break the service, run `mvn clean test` in the command prompt.
+To verify that the name changes did not break the service, run `mvn clean test` in the command prompt or from the IDE.

 Let us now adapt the resource class to our needs.
 First, we want the service to take a string parameter corresponding to the VTL expression, so let us modify the `getIt()` method as follows: